-1 By competition policy we mean the administration and enforcement of competition legislation.
+2 By competition policy we mean the administration and enforcement of competition legislation.
 This involves not only dealing with abusive conduct by a dominant firm, anti-competitive agreements and mergers, but also the advocacy function whereby competition agencies can investigate and recommend legislative and other changes to markets where the aforementioned enforcement tools are unlikely to yield the best outcome for consumers.
 The advocacy function also entails arguing against anti-competitive proposals and, where possible, suggesting alternative arrangements that are less restrictive of competition, but, at the same time, achieve the desired objective.
 In the case of Ireland, for example, the Competition Authority has issued a number of reports calling for regulatory reform in protected or sheltered service sectors - primarily the professions.
 For details see Competition Authority, Annual Reports, various issues.
-These may be accessed at: www.tca.ie
+These may be accessed at: www.tca.ie.

-$^{^2}$ For details on the US see Cole and Ohanian (2004) and Romer (1999); for Japan, see Porter et al. (2000) and Porter and Sakakibara (2004).
+3 For details on the US see Cole and Ohanian (2004) and Romer (1999); for Japan, see Porter et al (2000) and Porter and Sakakibara (2004).

-3 For further discussion of these points and additional references see Gorecki (2012).
+4 For further discussion of these points and additional references see Gorecki (2012).

-4 It should be noted that under the Competition Act 2002 there are provisions for allowing otherwise anti-competitive agreements, mergers and abusive conduct to be allowed if, broadly speaking, the benefits outweigh the costs.
+5 It should be noted that under the Competition Act 2002 that there are provisions for allowing otherwise anti-competitive agreements, mergers and abusive conduct to be allowed if, broadly speaking, the benefits outweigh the costs.
 Some of these issues are explored further in Gorecki (2012).

-competition policy.
-Linking these institutions with their actions and policies with respect to competition policy is a useful way of not only identifying the key decision makers but also obtaining a better understanding of the underlying policy.
-There are a small number of important institutions that are responsible for competition policy.
-Some of these are based in Ireland, such as the Minister responsible for competition policy, the Competition Authority, the Director of Public Prosecutions ("DPP"), the Department of Finance, and, the Courts; others are at the European Union ("EU") level, such as the European Commission ("the Commission") and the European Courts, especially the European Court of Justice ("ECJ"); and yet others are international organisations, such as the International Monetary Fund ("IMF").
+as the European Commission ("the Commission") and the European Courts, especially the European Court of Justice ("ECJ"); and yet others are international organisations, such as the International Monetary Fund ("IMF").
 In this analysis attention is paid, in varying degrees, to all of these institutions.
 In each instance the decisions that an institution is responsible for are identified and then, where possible, quantified.

-The period selected is 2000 to July 2012.
-This should be long enough to be able to detect patterns in competition policy in Ireland and, hence, be able to put into context what happened to competition policy since the onset of the recession and, perhaps, why.
+The period selected is 2000 to 2011.
+This should be long enough to be able to detect patterns in competition policy in Ireland and hence be able to put into context what happened to competition policy since the onset of the recession and, perhaps, why.
 Was there, for example, a marked change in policy since 2008?
-What are the prospects for the future of competition policy in the state?
+What are the prospects for the future of competition policy in the State?

-Institutions are divided into three groups: the Minister responsible for competition policy, which should be taken to include Cabinet colleagues; the Competition Authority; and, the Courts.
+Institutions are divided into three groups: the Minister responsible for competition policy; the Competition Authority; and, the Courts.
 These three sets of institutions are clearly interdependent.
-The Minister sets the terms of reference, the resources and the legislation (together with the Oireachtas) within which the Competition Authority administers and enforces competition law and policy, while the Courts are the final arbiter of the meaning of competition law as well as being responsible for imposing penalties and remedies.
+The Minister sets the terms of reference, the resources and the legislation (together with the Oireachtas and the prior approval of Cabinet colleagues) within which the Competition Authority administers and enforces competition law and policy, while the Courts are the final arbiter of the meaning of competition law as well as being responsible for imposing penalties and remedies.
 These institutions are constantly involved in competition policy, whereas the impact of the other institutions mentioned above, such as the ECJ or IMF, is more episodic and as a result there is less of a data series of events that can be readily measured.
 Nevertheless, where appropriate, attention will be paid to these institutions.

 The paper is divided into five parts in addition to the introduction.
-The role, responsibilities and decisions of the Minister (Section II), the Competition Authority (Section III) and the Courts (Section IV) are each considered separately before the various strands of the analysis are brought together in the Conclusion (Section V).
+The role, responsibilities and decisions of the Minister (Section 2), the Competition Authority (Section 3) and the Courts (Section 4) are each considered separately before the various strands of the analysis is brought together in the conclusion (Section 5).